C5T/Current/README.md

 // Combine.
 struct NEG {
   // A simple way to differentiate logic by struct/class type
-  // is to provide a local, unique, symbol as the 1st param. struct TYPE {};
+  // is to use a helper local type as the 1st param in the signature. struct TYPE {};
   // Combine-able operations are defined as `operator()`.
   // Just because we need to pick one common name,